Pork Osso Buco

-Osso Bucco is an Italian Dish made with braised shanks.
+Osso Buco is an Italian Dish made with braised shanks.
 It is the lower part of the leg surrounded by delicious robust meat.
-Traditionally Osso Bucco is made with veal shanks, but I really like it prepared with Pork Shanks.
+Traditionally Osso Buco is made with veal shanks, but I really like it prepared with Pork Shanks.

-John and I enjoy good wholesome food, and Osso Bucco has always been on the top of our list.
-We have tried different recipes for Osso Bucco, but I always come back to the one from my cookibg bible “Joy of Cooking.”
-This recipe for Osso Bucco may sound complicated, but it is very easy.
+John and I enjoy good wholesome food, and Osso Buco has always been on the top of our list.
+We have tried different recipes for Osso Buco, but I always come back to the one from my cookibg bible “Joy of Cooking.”
+This recipe for Osso Buco may sound complicated, but it is very easy.
 All you have to do is sear the meat and slowly cook the meat in a braising liquid in a dutch oven in a 350 degree oven.

 4-6 meaty slices of Circle B Ranch Osso Bucco cut 1.5 inches thick